 The Rock Eagle 4-H Center Environmental Education Program requires a deposit for all programming reservations.
-After a contract is sent, please sign and return the contract and the required non-refundable deposit of \$300.00 as soon as possible to secure your accommodations (deposit will be subtracted from the balance due upon arrival).
+After a contract is sent, please sign and return the contract and the required non-refundable deposit of \$300.00 as soon as possible to secure your accommodations.
+Your deposit will be subtracted from your final balance, which is due upon arrival.
 Reservations are not confirmed until the signed contract and deposit have been received!!